Thursday, November 21, 2024

 - 1919 (Taisho 8): Renamed Mibaushi Elementary School (112 students)

-- 1947: The school was renamed Hokuryu Village Mihoushi Elementary School.
+- 1947: The school was renamed Hokuryu Village Mibaushi Elementary School.

-- 1951: Mibaushi Elementary and Junior High School established (multi-grade classes)
+- 1951: Mibaushi Elementary and Junior High Schools established together (combined classes)

 - 1982: Closed

 - The elementary school and junior high school are in the same building.
-Both the elementary school and junior high school have multi-grade classes.
-In the elementary school, the lower grades and the upper grades are separated into their own classes.
-In the junior high school, students from 1st to 3rd grade studied together in the same class.
+Both elementary and junior high schools have combined classes.
+In elementary school, the lower and upper grades are separated into their own classes.
+In junior high school, students from 1st to 3rd grade studied together in the same class.

 - Since its opening, the school has produced 888 elementary school graduates in 77 years and 423 junior high school graduates in 31 years.

-- The school closed in 1982, and the last graduating students were four from the elementary school and one from the junior high school.
+- The school closed in 1982, and the last graduating class consisted of four elementary school students and one junior high school student.

-A screening event to experience the charm of Hokuryu Town
+A screening to experience the charm of Hokuryu Town

-The reunion gathered at Sunflower Park Hokuryu Onsen at around 4pm.
-At the multipurpose hall (2nd floor) of Sunflower Park Hokuryu Onsen, we watched a YouTube video from the Hokuryu Town Portal about the current state of our hometown, Hokuryu Town.
-The operator of the Hokuryu Town Portal, Noboru Terauchi, gave a commentary.
+The reunion gathered at Sunflower Park Hokuryu Onsen around 4pm.
+In the multipurpose hall (2nd floor) of Sunflower Park Hokuryu Onsen, we watched a YouTube video from the Hokuryu Town Portal about the current state of our hometown, Hokuryu Town.
+Noboru Terauchi, operator of the Hokuryu Town Portal, gave a commentary.

 Social gathering

-"Fujita contacted me because he wanted to hold the reunion in his hometown of Hokuryu.
-He came to visit us when the Rumoi Line was closed in March, and I thought it was about time we held the reunion in Hokuryu.
-However, after that he began to feel unwell due to various reasons and was hospitalized twice, so I thought it might not be possible to hold the reunion in Hokuryu.
+"Fujita contacted me to say that he wanted to hold this reunion in his hometown of Hokuryu.
+He came to visit when the Rumoi Line was closed in March, and I thought it was about time we held a reunion in Hokuryu.
+However, after that, he began to feel unwell due to various reasons and was hospitalized twice, so I thought it might not be possible to hold the reunion in Hokuryu.

-Last fall, when Fujita-san came to Hokuryu, I was walking with a cane.
-This year, I was diagnosed with another illness and was in a wheelchair.
-I was unable to undergo surgery due to a combination of problems with my heart, high blood pressure, anemia, kidneys, etc. Currently, I am able to stand and walk by giving myself injections in my knees, in addition to taking many medicines.
+Last fall, when Mr. Fujita visited Hokuryu, I was using a cane to walk.
+This year, I was diagnosed with another illness and was confined to a wheelchair.
+Due to a combination of various problems, including heart, high blood pressure, anemia, and kidney problems, I was no longer able to undergo surgery.
+Currently, I take many medications and inject myself into my knees, and I am somehow able to stand and walk.

-After receiving a call from Mr. Fujita, we managed to arrange the date and time, and finally managed to hold the reunion in my hometown of Hokuryu Town on this day.
-Thank you very much to everyone who came to join us despite the bad weather.
+After receiving a call from Mr. Fujita, we managed to arrange a date and finally managed to hold the reunion in my hometown of Hokuryu on this day.
+Thank you all so much for coming despite the bad weather.

-The last reunion was held at the Hotarukan in Numata Horoshin in 2018 (Heisei 30), but this will be the first time it is held in Hokuryu Town in nine years since 2015 (Heisei 27).
+The last reunion was held at Numata Horoshin Hotarukan in 2018 (Heisei 30), but this will be the first time it has been held in Hokuryu Town in nine years since 2015 (Heisei 27).

 You were all born in 1944 (Showa 19) and will be turning 80 this year.
 Congratulations!

-I'm glad that everyone is in good health and that we were able to reach this day.
+I'm glad that everyone is healthy and able to make it to this day.
 It's really great!"

 (Everyone asked us not to talk about our age!)

-"I would like to introduce Mr. Fujita Yoichi, who always livens up this event.
+"I would like to introduce Yoichi Fujita, who always livens up this gathering.
 I would also like to ask for a moment of silence to pray for the souls of the four members who have passed away," said Nagai.

 Yoichi Fujita

-"I love Mibagyu, where I was born and raised, on green hills and high in the clouds.
-I am happy to be able to hold a reunion here with you all.
+"I love Mibagyu, where I was born and raised, on the green hills and high in the clouds.
+I'm happy to be able to hold a reunion here with you all.

-Prior to the event, four of the 14 members have passed away, and one person's contact information is still unknown.
-We would like to offer a moment of silence for these four members.
+Prior to the event, four of the 14 members have passed away, and there is one member whose contact information is unknown.
+We would like to offer a moment of silence for these four people.
 A moment of silence!
-I'm sure the four members are happy about this.
-Thank you very much!
+We believe the four members would be very happy.
+Thank you!

-Today, I hope to have some nostalgic conversation and have a fun and enjoyable time.
+Today, I hope to have a nostalgic conversation and have a fun and enjoyable time.
 Thank you very much."

 Toast leader: Emiko Matsuzaka (maiden name Nakayama)

 "It's been a while, everyone.
-Let's not talk about our ages, let's celebrate our reunion and toast to everyone's health!!!"
+Let's not talk about age, let's celebrate our reunion and toast to everyone's health!!!"

-In 1992, I closed the salon I had been running for 43 years, but now I rent space in my son's salon and continue to work as a hairdresser.
-I see three to four customers a day, and all of them are by appointment.
+In 1992, I closed the salon I had been running for 43 years, and now I rent space in my son's salon and continue to work as a hairdresser.
+I see three to four customers a day, all by appointment.

 My husband and I are doing our best to care for our elderly relatives.
-With your help every day, we will continue to work hard.
+With your help every day, we hope to continue doing our best.

-Since the beginning of the Reiwa era, I have been hospitalized twice for cerebral infarction, but for better or worse, I am doing well now.
-Although my parents and siblings have died young, I have been protected and am currently receiving appointments every day until the end of the year.
+Since the Reiwa era began, I have been hospitalized twice for cerebral infarction, but for better or worse, I am doing well now.
+My parents and siblings have died early, but I have been protected and currently have customers booking appointments every day until the end of the year.

 My health is the most important thing to me.
-I also care about my 88-year-old husband, but I also need to stay healthy, so I work hard and enjoy the job I love.
+I also care about my 88-year-old husband, but I also want to stay healthy, so I work hard and enjoy the job I love.

 The oldest customer is 98 years old.
-He is alive and well thanks to the support and energy of his customers."
+I am able to live a healthy life thanks to the support and energy of the customers who come to visit me."

 Toshio Mizutani

 "When we get together as a group, we talk about trust.
-Now, I don't own a house, I live alone in an apartment, and I'm doing my best to survive!"
+Now, I don't own a house, I live alone in an apartment, and I'm trying my best to survive!"

 "I'm happy to be able to celebrate my 80th birthday with everyone at this reunion.
-I currently live alone, so I enjoy spending my time doing whatever I want, like shopping, taking walks, and cleaning."
+I currently live alone, so I enjoy spending my time doing whatever I want, such as shopping, taking walks, and cleaning."

 Terumi Moriya (maiden name: Sano)